kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 The new policies monorepo has per-policy Makefiles, and a CI/CD that heavily reuses those local Make targets.
 Of course, with end-to-end tests, unit tests, format and linting.
-We also continue to have nice dependency and release automation with [Updatecli](https://www.updatecli.io/) and Renovate bot, and a ton of less GitHub notifications, which is a joy to maintain.
+We also continue to have nice dependency and release automation with [Updatecli](https://www.updatecli.io/) and Renovate bot, and have a ton less GitHub notifications, which is a joy to maintain.
 We are happy to see that contributors find it easier to work with them too!

 All these policies are released in